caronc/apprise/README.md

    * Developers who choose to use this operational mode can also force cached information manually if they choose.
    * The CLI will use this operational mode by default.
 1. `flush`: Flushes any cache information to the filesystem during every transaction.
 1. `memory`: Effectively disable Persistent Storage.
 Any caching of data required by each plugin used is done in memory.
 Apprise effectively operates as it always did before peristent storage was available.
-This setting ensures no content is every written to disk.
+This setting ensures no content is ever written to disk.
    * By default this is the mode Apprise will operate under for those developing with it unless they configure it to otherwise operate as `auto` or `flush`.
 This is done through the `AppriseAsset()` object and is explained further on in this documentation.

 ## CLI Persistent Storage Commands